ChristianFJung/Node-Pro/content/week3/lab3/README.md

-In order to use their data, you need to sign up **(link below)**.
+In order to use their data, you need to sign up.
 Once you have accesss, you get 100s of GBs of data that have people's location.
 In order to save the memory of your computer, I have subsetted out all the data for UVA and Cville.